 Professor of Law at University of Oxford

-Professor Angus Johnston specializes in energy law and will discuss the UK and EU energy law post-Brexit.
+Professor Angus Johnston discusses the UK and EU energy law post-Brexit.

 Anne Davies